Falfield

-Falfield is a village and a civil parish in the Charfield Ward at the northern border of South Gloucestershire, situated on the A38 Gloucester Road, immediately west of junction 14 of the M5 motorway.
-In Norman times it was part of the historical Bagstone Hundred of Gloucestershire and later the Thornbury Hundred.
+Falfield is a village and civil parish in the Charfield ward of South Gloucestershire, near the boundary with Stroud District, and within the ceremonial county of Gloucestershire.
+The village is situated on the A38 Gloucester Road, immediately west of junction 14 of the M5 motorway.
+In Norman times, it formed part of the historical Bagstone Hundred of Gloucestershire and later the Thornbury Hundred.

 St. George's Church, built in 1860.

 The Huntsman's Inn, formerly Huntsman's House.